savary1/PowerPCWebServer/README.md

 # PowerPCWebServer
 A simple web server for OSX PowerPc based Macs written in c.

-This code is being developed and tested on a 800 MHz Power Macintosh G4 with 768 MB of RAM.
+This code is being developed and tested on a 800 MHz Power Macintosh G4 with 768 MB of RAM running Mac OS X 10.4.11 Tiger.